gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * A new value for the Master Secret parameter of the Group OSCORE Common Security Context of the group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

-* A set of stale Sender IDs, so that each rekeyed node can delete the Recipient Contexts and public keys associated to former members of the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
+* A set of stale Sender IDs, which allows each rekeyed node to purge public keys and Recipient Contexts used in the group and associated to those Sender IDs.
+This in turn allows every group member to rely on owned public keys to confidently assert the group membership of other sender nodes, when receiving protected messages in the group (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
 More details on the maintenance of stale Sender IDs are provided in {{sssec-stale-sender-ids}}.

-   This allows every group member to rely on owned public keys to confidently assert the group membership of other sender nodes, when receiving protected messages in the group.

 Also, the data distributed through a group rekeying MAY include a new value for the Master Salt parameter of the Group OSCORE Common Security Context of that group.